laiviet/SentSum/README.md

 # Sentence summarization system with Bi-encoder-decoder LSTM model

-We publish the source code of the paper [Deletion-based sentence compression using Bi-enc-dec LSTM](https://www.researchgate.net/publication/319186302_Deletion-based_sentence_compression_using_Bi-enc-dec_LSTM)

- This is a webserver of the sentence summarization system for English and Vietnamese with two model: Bi-Enc-Dec and Bi-LSTM-CRF.
- If you find any trouble, please raise an issue or contact us at vietld@jaist.ac.jp.
+We publish the source code of the paper [Deletion-based sentence compression using Bi-enc-dec LSTM](https://www.researchgate.net/publication/319186302_Deletion-based_sentence_compression_using_Bi-enc-dec_LSTM).
+If you find any trouble, please raise an issue or contact us at vietld@jaist.ac.jp (main developer) or nguyenml@jaist.ac.jp.

+ We built a web-based application and API from this model at [our own server](https://s242-097.jaist.ac.jp/sum/en/) for English and Vietnamese.

  ## Dependencies
- python=2.7 and python 3.5 (This project contains a webserver written in Python3 and a backend written in python2)

  Tensorflow=0.12.1

  NLTK=3.2.5